Support 0203 440 2444 | Enquiries 0203 440 2445

 Digital Transformation and much more

-Like it or not, most charities will have moved forward at a fast pace on their Digital Transformation journeys.
+Like it or not, most charities will have moved forward rapidly on their Digital Transformation journeys.
 Use this once-in-a-lifetime event to seek feedback on what staff like about the new tools they have used, and what parts of their work they struggled with remotely.
 This is gold dust and can feed directly into your next – or your first! – Charity ICT Strategy.

 Furloughed staff learning the new normal when it comes to IT